RussellSpitzer/RussellSpitzer.github.io/_posts/2018-5-23-DSEDirectJoin.md

 Cassandra Data.
 This does not even take into account the amount of time additionally required to shuffle the data and actually perform the join in the non-direct join scenario.

+Under the hood the direct join is using the joinWithCassandraTable function to do asynchronous point requests.
+This path also circumvents the normal Spark Connector type conversion allowing it to get rows into Catalyst even faster than joinWithCassandraTable could do otherwise.

 ## When the DSE Direct Join Is automatically applied

 A DirectJoin is substituted in for a Spark Join when the following conditions are met